-WGS/ENG 3298 – Women Writing Worldwide (4)
+WGS/ENG/GBS 3298 – Women Writing Worldwide (4)

 This course, cross-listed in both the departments of English and Women’s and Gender Studies, pairs together current feminist theory with contemporary fiction by women writers from around the world.
 Topics covered include construction of the female body, women and work, relationships and family, exile and immigration, and women and war.

 This course considers the theoretical foundations of women’s role in society and examines the scope and nature of the difference that women make in politics.
 It examines the changing role of women in American politics-as citizens, voters, candidates and elected officials-from the 1800’s to the present.
 Finally, it evaluates the ways that legislation and litigation have altered the political and legal rights of women in modern society.

 WGS/SOA/COM 3334 – Media Representations: Race, Class, and Gender (4)

 This course is a critical and theoretical study of the assumptions and representations of mainstream media- advertising, music, film, television, comics, and animation- through the lenses of gender, race, ethnicity, whiteness, sexuality, age, and ability, considering media content as well as media production and audience reception.
 Prerequisites: Junior standing or the permission of the instructor.